sccn/sccn.github.io/others/To_do.md

 -   Edit the resulting postscript or PDF image file using an editor such as Adobe Illustrator.
--   If your vectorized image appears as an uneditable bitmap in the postscript editor, change the Matlab renderer to *painter* before saving the figure by typing on the Matlab commandline, before saving the figure,
+-   If your vectorized image appears as an uneditable bitmap in the postscript editor, change the MATLAB renderer to *painter* before saving the figure by typing on the MATLAB commandline, before saving the figure,